pyoseo/pyoseo/docs/installation.rst

    Now access `http://geo2.meteo.pt:8000/admin` in your browser and confirm you can access pyoseo's administration backend

 #.
-Install celery as a service that runs at boot

-#.
 Configure an apache2 virtual host for serving the site

 PyOSEO glues together several software packages and makes them work together in